Winter Carnival is quintessential Steamboat – the perfect blend of Western heritage mixed with a love for all things snow.

 A tradition that began as a way to brighten long, snowy winters and shorter days, the first Winter Carnival introduced ski jumping and competitive skiing to the people of Steamboat Springs.
 Now, more than 100 years later, the Steamboat Springs Winter Sports Club (SSWSC) hosts Winter Carnival action and events at Howelsen Hill, named for Norwegian ski jumping pioneer Carl Howelsen.

 From opening ceremonies on Wednesday evening, Feb.
-7, to the Diamond Hitch Parade and pro alpine ski jumping finals on Sunday, Feb.
-11, there’s something for everyone.
+5, to the Diamond Hitch Parade and pro alpine ski jumping finals on Sunday, Feb.
+9, there’s something for everyone.
+(There are two events happening on Tuesday, Feb.
+4 at Howelsen Hill, so check out the full schedule to see all the details.)

-All you need is your 2024 Winter Carnival button.
+All you need is your 2025 Winter Carnival button.
 Local schoolchildren submit designs for the button based on each Winter Carnival theme.
-This year’s theme: Snowplace Like Home.
+This year’s theme: Let your light shine.

-The $15 buttons can be purchased at merchants throughout Steamboat Springs or online ahead of time, with proceeds supporting SSWSC athletes and the production of Winter Carnival.
+The $15 buttons can be purchased at merchants throughout Steamboat Springs, with proceeds supporting SSWSC athletes and the production of Winter Carnival.
 Not only does your button get you into all the events, they also grant you free skiing access to Howelsen Hill Feb.
-7-11 – just show your button at the Howelsen Hill ticket office to receive your ski pass.
+5-9 – just show your button at the Howelsen Hill ticket office to receive your ski pass.
+(Skiing is always free at Howelsen Hill on Sundays.)

 For a complete schedule of events, where to buy buttons, specific event registration details and more, visit Steamboat Springs Winter Sports Club’s Winter Carnival page.